-Literacy home learning is sent out on Monday and is due back on the Thursday.Spellings will be sent home at the beginning of each half term and tested on every Friday.
+Literacy home learning is sent out on Monday and is due back on the Thursday.Spellings will be sent home at the beginning of each half term and tested weekly.

-Maths home learning is sent out on Thursday and is due back on the following Monday.Every other week children either complete a task on ‘my maths’ or practice their rapid recall targets.
+Maths home learning is sent out on Thursday and is due back on the following Monday.Every other week children will complete a task on ‘my maths’.
+They should practise their rapid recall targets on a daily basis.

 Tasks are designed to support the learning taking place in class.
 Please work with your child to complete the activities, but please don’t do it for them!
 We encourage the children to try their best, even if they might make mistakes.